Open Theatre: Online Resources

 Looking for more ways for your young people to get involved with Open Theatre?

 We run a variety of groups and projects throughout the year.
-The groups meet up in person (when restrictions permit) and online.

 Open MAC – a group for school-aged young people with learning disabilities and/or autism, and their siblings.
 The group meets weekly at The MAC in Birmingham and parents are also welcome to stay for the session to meet new people and share in the experience.
 At the moment we run weekly zoom sessions for our Open MAC young people.